OEC Online Appointment for Filipino Helper Singapore 2026: Complete DMW Guide

 After the OEC: Flight, Arrival, Settling-In

-Once the sticker is in her passport, your helper books her flight (usually within 1-2 weeks).
+Once her exit clearance (the digital OFW Pass, or a printed OEC in transitional cases) is issued, your helper books her flight (usually within 1-2 weeks).
 On arrival in Singapore she completes the Settling-In Programme (SIP).
-The OEC sticker stays in her passport as proof of legal exit; she'll need it again if she goes home on leave and re-enters.
+She will need fresh exit clearance again if she goes home on leave and re-enters.

-Reviewed by Wendy Tan — Senior Placement Consultant, Upwill Employment Pte Ltd (EA Licence 24C2628).
+Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628).
 Last reviewed 20 May 2026.